-- to introduce the student to the major literary movements, genres, and representative works of fourteenth to sixteenth-centuries English literature - to provide students with a historical and cultural understanding of the literary periods covered in the syllabus - to help the student acquire the knowledge of the thematic concerns and stylistic features prevalent in the ages
+- to introduce the student to the major literary movements, genres, and representative works of fourteenth to sixteenth-century English literature - to provide students with a historical and cultural understanding of the three centuries - to help the student acquire knowledge of the thematic concerns and stylistic features prevalent in the three centuries

-- will be able to identify the key literary works, authors, and genres from the 14th, 15th and 16th centuries in English literature. - will have acquired knowledge of the primary texts within their historical, cultural, and literary contexts. - will be able to analyse thematic elements and stylistic features in representative works from the fourteenth to sixteenth century, such as the characterisation in Geoffrey Chaucer's 'The Nun's Priest's Tale
+- will be able to identify the key literary works, authors, and genres of the 14th, 15th and 16th centuries in English literature. - will have acquired knowledge of the primary texts within their historical, cultural, and literary contexts. - will be able to analyse thematic elements and stylistic features in representative works from the fourteenth to the sixteenth century.

-Poetry Unit- I
+Poetry

+Unit-I